granam/gpwebpay-flat/README.md

 $imapConnection = new ImapReadOnlyConnection('light.in.tunnel@example.com', 'Раѕѕword123', 'imap.example.com' );
 $flatContentFromCzechEmail = $flatReportParser->createFlatContentFromCzechEmailAttachment(
     new ImapEmailAttachmentFetcher($imapConnection),
-    new \DateTime('2016-04-22'), // search for FLAT file with this date in email subject new CzechECommerceTransactionHeaderMapper()
+    new \DateTime('yesterday'), // search for FLAT file with yesterday report, but sent today new CzechECommerceTransactionHeaderMapper()
 );
 if($flatContentFromCzechEmail === null) {
-    die('No email with FLAT file has been found for a date 2016-04-22');
+    die('No email with FLAT file has been found for yesterday');
 }
 $eCommerceTransactions = $flatContentFromCzechEmail->getECommerceTransactions();
-echo 'We got '.$eCommerceTransactions->count().' of new purchases via GpWebPay gateway!';
+echo 'We got confirmed '.$eCommerceTransactions->count().' of yesterday purchases via GpWebPay gateway!';

 ```
 - verify that you have not missed a payment from a customer (what a shame!)